WEEKLY NEWSLETTER (600 × 150 px) (1)

 Youth Yard Sale - October 24-25

-Mark your calendars for our Youth Yard Sale!
-It's a great way to get rid of things you are not using and maybe find a treasure or two.
+This is a great way to get rid of things you are not using and maybe find a treasure or two.

 We will begin accepting donations on Monday, October 20.
 Start cleaning out your closets, attics, basements, and garages!